jaeteekae/toRemoveddit/README.md

 Extension for lazy reddit users.
 For Chrome or Firefox.

 Click on the icon to open the current reddit page in `www.removeddit.com` to see removed comments.
-If the current page has a `np.reddit.com url`, clicking the icon will open the `www.reddit.com` version of the page.
+If the current page has a `np.reddit.com` url, clicking the icon will open the `www.reddit.com` version of the page.

 #### Examples
 1. `www.reddit.com/[path]` goes to `www.removeddit.com/[path]`